Things to Know About Job Outlook

 Job outlook is a forecast of the change in the number of people employed in a particular occupation over a set period, for example, two years, five years or ten years.
 Economists at the Bureau of Labor Statistics (BLS), a division of the United States Department of Labor, predict whether—and by how much—the rate of employment will increase or decrease between a base year and a target year.
 The BLS publishes this information for hundreds of occupations in the Occupational Outlook Handbook and updates it every two years.

-The BLS compares an occupation's projected employment change, usually over a 10-year period, to the average projected change in employment for all occupations combined over the same period.
-They describe an occupation's projected job outlook by saying it will:
+The BLS compares an occupation's projected employment change, usually over 10 years, to the average projected change in employment for all occupations over the same period.
+They describe a career's projected job outlook by saying it will:

 - grow much faster than average (an increase of 14% or more)